-Your comments and suggestions are always welcome and should be addressed as follows: If concerning the WPS Newsletter, In Focus, address comments to the editor at infocus@ wpsphoto.org, If concerning our website, address comments to our webmaster, Dick Budnik, at webmaster@wpsphoto.org.
+Your comments and suggestions are always welcome and should be addressed as follows: If concerning the WPS Newsletter, In Focus, address comments to the editor at i a.
+If concerning our website, address comments to our webmaster, Dick .
 All other comments should be addressed to our President.